All Episodes

 I am skeptical of any group of people who wants to say that we human beings in the advanced areas of existence in the great democracies of the world are single-handedly responsible for destroying the environment.

-And if we don't stop now, it's all gonna go away.
+And if we don't stop now, it's all going to go away poof.

 I don't buy that for a moment.

-Well, I think that's where I'm confused is the terminology.
+I think that's where I'm confused, is the terminology.

 To me, conservation is not a liberal concept.

-And uh uh it seems like being conservative with your decisions about the environment that's not the responsible.
+And it seems like being conservative with your decisions about the environment.

-The thing you have to understand is uh the the the environmentalists are not concerned about the environment.
+The thing you have to understand is the environmentalists are not concerned about the environment.

 The environmentalists are using the environment as a platform to attack a way of life they disagree with.

-And they're working and it's succeeding with people like you, because after all, who doesn't want dirty water or who wants dirty water?
+And they're working, and it's succeeding with people like you, because after all, who doesn't want dirty water?

 Who wants dirty air?